New training programme for LMICs

 Pathway beneficiaries may access the dedicated online classroom available on the ESICM Academy.
 Please note that ONLY selected beneficiaries can access the dedicated classroom.

-During the past one-and-a-half years, the COVID-19 pandemic has spread around the globe, claimed millions of lives and placed an enormous stress and burden on health care systems, health care workers and in particular intensive care units.
-While the pandemic currently appears to subsiding in several high-income countries due to stringent control measures and effective vaccination campaigns, many low- and middle-income countries (LMICs) and their health systems continue to face significant challenges with the care of critically ill patients infected with the SARS-CoV-2 virus.
+While the pandemic appeared to subsiding in several high-income countries due to stringent control measures and effective vaccination campaigns, many low- and middle-income countries (LMICs) and their health systems continued to face significant challenges with the care of critically ill patients infected with the SARS-CoV-2 virus.

-The COVID-19 ALIVE course is a unique learning opportunity, structured and comprehensive addressing COVID-19 in critically ill patients in LMICs.
-In this course, evidence-based recommendations, as well as practical experiences and direction with the critical care management of COVID-19 patients, will be shared and made freely available for all health care workers around the globe.
-The course content specifically addresses many common issues faced when caring for critically ill COVID-19 patients in LMICs.
-Speakers from around the world will share their experiences and cover ten pertinent and key topics related to relevant aspects of the care of such patients.
+The COVID-19 ALIVE course was a unique learning opportunity, structured and comprehensive addressing COVID-19 in critically ill patients in LMICs.
+In this course, evidence-based recommendations, as well as practical experiences and direction with the critical care management of COVID-19 patients, were shared and made freely available for all health care workers around the globe.
+The course content specifically addressed many common issues faced when caring for critically ill COVID-19 patients in LMICs.
+Speakers from around the world shared their experiences and covered pertinent and key topics related to relevant aspects of the care of such patients.

 Objectives